JoyberryStudios/joyberrystudios.github.io/_posts/2022-03-04-8PtStarQuiltPillow.md

 ![border1](/assets/images/blogs/March2022/eightPointStarPillow/border1.jpg)

-1. Sew the 12.5” x 1.5” background rectangles to the top and bottom of the star quilt block.
+1.Sew the 12.5” x 1.5” background rectangles to the top and bottom of the star quilt block.

 ![border2](/assets/images/blogs/March2022/eightPointStarPillow/border2.jpg)

-2. Sew the 14.5” x 1.5” background rectangles to the left and right of the star quilt block.
+2.Sew the 14.5” x 1.5” background rectangles to the left and right of the star quilt block.
 Trim to make a 14.5” square.
 Press seams.

 ![border2](/assets/images/blogs/March2022/eightPointStarPillow/border3.jpg)

-3. Sew the 14.5” x 1.5” rectangles of star fabric 1 to the left and right sides of the blocks.
+3.Sew the 14.5” x 1.5” rectangles of star fabric 1 to the left and right sides of the blocks.

 ![border2](/assets/images/blogs/March2022/eightPointStarPillow/border4.jpg)

-4. Sew a 1.5” background square to each side of the 14.5” x 1.5” rectangles of star fabric 2.
+4.Sew a 1.5” background square to each side of the 14.5” x 1.5” rectangles of star fabric 2.

 ![border2](/assets/images/blogs/March2022/eightPointStarPillow/border5.jpg)

-5. Sew the rectangles you just made in step 4 to the top and bottom of the quilt block.
+5.Sew the rectangles you just made in step 4 to the top and bottom of the quilt block.
 Press and trim to make a 16.5” square.

 ![border2](/assets/images/blogs/March2022/eightPointStarPillow/border6.jpg)

-6. Sew the 16.5” x 1.5” background rectangles to the left and right sides of the quilt block.
+6.Sew the 16.5” x 1.5” background rectangles to the left and right sides of the quilt block.

 ![border2](/assets/images/blogs/March2022/eightPointStarPillow/border7.jpg)

-7. Sew the 18.5” x 1.5” background rectangles to the top and bottom of the quilt block.
+7.Sew the 18.5” x 1.5” background rectangles to the top and bottom of the quilt block.
 Press and trim to make a 18.5” square.

 ## Reminder - It Doesn’t Have to be Perfect!